 In 1891 and 1901 the family were living in Chalkwell Road, Milton, Kent.
 George senior was a mariner and, in 1901 George was 16 and, unusually for then, no occupation was noted.

 By 1911, just George remained at home with his parents.
 He was 26, noted as a general labourer.

-George William, 5ft 8 inches in height, was a bricklayer’s labourer who had never learnt to write and signed his name with an “X” when enlisting.
-George’s life in the army lasted only 284 days.
-His character was noted as “good” but by the middle of July 1917 he was a patient at the Military Hospital in Colchester and a formal medical report was completed under the “review of exceptions”.
+George’s character was noted as “good” but by the middle of July 1917 he was a patient at the Military Hospital in Colchester and a formal medical report was completed under the “review of exceptions”.

-George was classified with “Imbecility (congenital)”, with his disability being from birth and the opinion expressed was that it was caused through heredity, not by any active service, climate or ordinary medical service.
+George was classified with “Imbecility (congenital)”, with his disability being from birth and the opinion expressed was that it was caused through heredity, not by any active service, climate or ordinary military service.

 In answer to the question “What is his present condition?”, the medical officer wrote